 Age Friendly Community Programs

-Older adults say they highly value aging in community.
 Alberta Council on Aging is committed to sharing presentations and resources at little or no cost to participants.
 We partner with individuals and community groups to better reach our members and older adults across the province.
 Programs we offer are:

 Senior Friendly™ /Age friendly Communities Program Overview

 The Senior Friendly™ program was developed in the late 90’s by seniors, with funding from Health Canada, to foster greater knowledge, understanding, and support for our rapidly expanding older population.
-The core of this work was to promote the value of older people through dispelling myths, stereotypes, ageism and promoting age friendly policy, programs and communities.
+The core of this work is to promote the value of older people through dispelling myths, stereotypes, ageism and promoting age friendly policy, programs and communities.

 The Recognizing Fraud program is designed to raise awareness about fraudulent activities.
 We talk about how to protect yourself, your money, and your identity.
 By thinking ahead, learning strategies to make good decisions regarding scams and fraud, building good habits, and being aware, you can greatly reduce your risk of becoming a victim of fraud.